-The Low Level Waste Repository (LLWR) has been in operation for over 50 years providing an essential service by managing the UK’s low level radioactive waste.
+The Low Level Waste Repository (LLWR) has been in operation since 1959 providing an essential service by managing the UK’s low level radioactive waste.

-But even in earlier days, the site near Drigg in West Cumbria was providing a vital service to the nation, as during World War II, it was home to a Royal Ordnance Factory.
+But even in earlier days, the site was providing a vital service to the nation, as during World War II, it was home to a Royal Ordnance Factory.

 At the end of the war, the factory was closed, leaving a legacy of contaminated land that we continue to manage.